davidoj/rethink_priorities/README.md

 # Rethink priorities job application

-The write-up is in the notebook.
+The submission is in Rethink Priorities Application.ipynb

 To run (pick a name for your virtual environment other than venv)